jknowledge/cleanarchitecture/README.md

 <b>2.2 EventListener:</b>Handles <b><i>Application Events</i></b> (and in future can also handle Integration Events).
 Use Repositories to read / store data.

 <b>3.
 Infrastructure Layer</b><br>
 Holds Infrastructure.
 In this example there are JPA Repositories for storing and reading data in a H2 database.
-Can also habe infrastructure for ex. publishing events on a middleware, access 3rd party systems etc.
+Could also have infrastructure for ex. publishing events on a middleware, access 3rd party systems etc.

 ### Testing
 There are two kind of tests